holistic-web/toolbox/tools/nlp-toolkit/README.md

 # NLP Toolkit

 This is a tool to to perform NLP operations using the library [compromise](https://www.npmjs.com/package/compromise).
+Currently supports past and future tense conversion plus a simple function to negate statements.

 #TODO: provide a link to the live url of this tool